Tumour Ecology and Evolutionary Stability

 These principles align with adaptive therapy frameworks and with a broader philosophy of managing indolent prostate cancer as a long-term ecological relationship rather than a pathogen to be eliminated.
 They do not preclude intervention when intervention is warranted; they argue for precision in when, how much, and at what cost to systemic and microenvironmental stability that intervention is applied.

 The clinical question this model poses is not only: what is the most powerful available treatment?
-It is: what is the treatment most likely to preserve the ecological conditions under which this particular tumor remains manageable?
+It is: what is the treatment most likely to preserve the ecological conditions under which this particular tumour remains manageable?

 08An Integrated Model: Ecology, Metabolism, and Latency

-The metabolism and epigenetics evidence identifies the mechanism through which environment exerts this control: metabolic state directly regulates chromatin architecture and gene expression, creating a dynamic link between systemic conditions and tumor phenotypic stability.
+The metabolism and epigenetics evidence identifies the mechanism through which environment exerts this control: metabolic state directly regulates chromatin architecture and gene expression, creating a dynamic link between systemic conditions and tumour phenotypic stability.
 When metabolic homeostasis is preserved, the epigenetic landscape is more stable; when it is disrupted by therapeutic stress or systemic dysregulation, the landscape flattens and phenotypic transitions become more accessible.

-The ecological model provides the systems framework that integrates these observations: tumors are not autonomous genetic machines but embedded ecological communities, regulated by interactions with their microenvironment, subject to the same tipping-point dynamics as any complex biological system, and shaped in their evolution by the selection pressures, including therapeutic ones, that the host and clinician apply.
+The ecological model provides the systems framework that integrates these observations: tumours are not autonomous genetic machines but embedded ecological communities, regulated by interactions with their microenvironment, subject to the same tipping-point dynamics as any complex biological system, and shaped in their evolution by the selection pressures, including therapeutic ones, that the host and clinician apply.

 Latency is not the absence of cancer.
 It is the presence of ecological stability.
 Progression is not merely genetic change.
 It is ecological collapse followed by evolutionary adaptation into newly available space.